A Farewell to Arms

 Stop everything!
 Beyoncé is pregnant with twins.
 In just a few hours, this photo became the most-liked image on Instagram ever.
 The news trended on Twitter.
 Is it a lot of fuss over nothing?

-Weather is central to our image of the First World War: we tend to picture grey skies and muddy trenches.
+Weather is central to our image of World War One: we tend to picture grey skies and muddy trenches.
 Hemingway deploys weather metaphors in a powerful and original way.
 Catherine confesses that rain scares her, and indeed it is associated with death and misfortune throughout the novel.
 By contrast, snow is a gleaming symbol of hope.

 Sub-zero Chicago colder than Antarctica